JRC1995/TextRank-Keyword-Extraction/README.md

 TextRank is a graph based model, and thus it requires us to build a graph.
 Each words in the vocabulary will serve as a vertex for graph.
 The words will be represented in the vertices by their index in vocabulary list.

 The weighetd_edge matrix contains the information of edge connections among all vertices.
-I am building wieghted undirected edges.
+I am building a graph with wieghted undirected edges.

 weighted_edge[i][j] contains the weight of the connecting edge between the word vertex represented by vocabulary index i and the word vertex represented by vocabulary j.

-If weighted_edge[i][j] is zero, it means no edge connection is present between the words represented by index i and j.
+If weighted_edge[i][j] is zero, it means no edge or connection is present between the words represented by index i and j.

 There is a connection between the words (and thus between i and j which represents them) if the words co-occur within a window of a specified 'window_size' in the processed_text.

-The value of the weighted_edge[i][j] is increased by (1/(distance between positions of words currently represented by i and j)) for every connection discovered between the same words in different locations of the text.
+I am increasing value of the weighted_edge[i][j] is increased by (1/(distance between positions of words currently represented by i and j)) for every connection discovered between the same words in different locations of the text.

 The covered_coocurrences list (which is contain the list of pairs of absolute positions in processed_text of the words whose coocurrence at that location is already checked) is managed so that the same two words located in the same positions in processed_text are not repetitively counted while sliding the window one text unit at a time.